mkarneim/generictype/README.md

 About
 -----

-GenericType is a utility class considerably eases the resolution of generic type information at runtime.
+GenericType is a utility class that considerably eases the resolution of generic type information at runtime.

 Here is an example of how you could use GenericType from your code.